intel/optimized-cloud-recipes/README.md

 - MySQL Open Source Database
 - PostgreSQL Open Source Database

-## Intel Cloud Optimization Modules
+## The Recipes companion,  Intel® Cloud Optimization Modules

-The Intel® Cloud Optimization Modules for HashiCorp Terraform are a set of modules that enable the deployment of optimized instances on public cloud providers.
+The Intel® Cloud Optimization Modules for HashiCorp Terraform enable the deployment of optimized instances on public cloud providers.

 The modules are available on the [Terraform Registry](https://registry.terraform.io/modules/intel).

-These modules can be easily integrated with these Recipes, see **Usage** below.
+**The Modules can be easily integrated with these Recipes, see Usage below.**

 ## Usage